America's Greatest Lawyer Clarence Darrow, Attorney for the Damned, Leopold and Loeb

 Police recovered the ashes from the burned robe along South Shore Drive, Leopold's boots and cap worn during the murder.

-Drove to Leopold's home, where he left the rented car parked few doors from his home, and went into the garage and got his own car out.
+Drove to Leopold's home, where he left the rented car parked a few doors from his home, and went into the garage and got his own car out.
 He then drove his aunt, Mrs. Schwab, home, Loeb remaining in his home at that time.
 Mrs. Sven Englund heard someone come in and taken a car out.

 The Franks home was called by Leopold about 10:30, Mrs.Franks answering the phone.
 He informed her that her son had been kidnapped, but he was all right; not to tell the police, etc. Instructions would follow later.
 The name and address of Franks was printed on the envelope in the car, this letter having been prepared beforehand.
 The letter was sent to Franks special delivery, stating that instructions would be given over phone at 1 p. m., May 22nd, as to where to proceed with the money.
 Signed "George Johnson."